isc-projects/isc-dnssec-guide/doc/troubleshooting.rst

 Next, we query for the DNSKEY and RRSIG of ``example.net`` to see if there's anything wrong.
-Since we are having trouble validating, we can use the ``+cd`` option to disable checking for now to get the results back, even though they do not pass the validation tests.
+Since we are having trouble validating, we can use the ``+cd`` option to temporarily disable checking and return results, even though they do not pass the validation tests.
 The ``+multiline`` option tells ``dig`` to print the type, algorithm type, and key id for DNSKEY records.
 Again, some long strings are shortened for ease of display: